 Having a standby generator is a smart addition to any home.
 Losing power is unpredictable, and being prepared can help keep you and your family safe.
-Having a generator is recommended, but installing it yourself is very dangerous and isn't worth the risk.
-Here are just a few reasons why a DIY generator installation isn’t your best option.
+DIY generator installation is not recommended, as doing it yourself is very dangerous and not worth the risk.

 First and foremost, you need to be sure that you are purchasing the generator that is right for your home.
 To do this, you’ll need to match the size of the generator with the demand of your home, which is a job best left to an expert.
 You must also consider whether your generator is air-cooled or liquid-cooled, and whether you need an aluminum or steel enclosure.
 Decisions such as these are impossible for a beginner to make, but must be made correctly in order to protect your home and generator.